Finbuckle/Finbuckle.MultiTenant/docs/CoreConcepts.md

 * Includes `TenantInfo`, `StrategyInfo`, and `StoreInfo` properties with details on the current tenant, how it was determined, and where its information came from.

-* Can be retrieved from an `HttpContext` instance or via constructor dependency injection.
-See [Accessing the TenantContext](https://www.finbuckle.com/10/finbuckle-multitenant-getting-started-asp-net-core#accessing-the-tenantcontext) for more information.

 ## TenantInfo
 Contains information about a tenant.
 Usually an app will get the current `TenantInfo` object from the `MultiTenantContext` instance for that request.
 Instances of `TenantInfo` can alse be passed to multitenant stores for adding, removing, updating the store.